How do I attach a

 For previous versions, or if you don’t have a MAPI-compliant email program, use File… Zip Cookbook… to zip up a cookbook.
 Find the .zip file in your NYC \user folder using Windows Explorer.
 Right click the file, and select Send To> Mail Recipient.

-selection list, then hit L. NYC will take you to the top of the Ls.
+Click on a recipe in the selection list, then hit L. NYC will take you to the top of the Ls.

-result in any way.
+I selected Swedish for the spelling checker language, but I cannot see it affecting the result in any way.
 How does the spelling checker work?
-How should I check that
+How should I check that it works?

 When you spell-check a recipe, and a misspelled word is found (according to the Swedish wordlist), the candidate words for changing the misspelled word are in Swedish.
 These show in the list on the spell check window when a misspelled word is found.